sailing-yacht-research-foundation/developer-documentation/README.md

     * Use a combination of sed commands and iFrames to display the API docs within docusaurus.
 * Add [search](https://docsearch.algolia.com/)
 * Host on AWS.
-* Open source the docs in a separate repo (or create a different repo for the developer login site).
 * Update build script to push new docs to aws.
 Include a 'test/local/preview' option in the script.
 * Document how to run the script.
 * Add some cool examples to the showcase page.